 Continuing to flourish, the name was again changed in 1909 to Florida Agricultural and Mechanical College for Negroes (FAMC).
-One of the most prestigious buildings on campus is the library facility, erected as the result of a gift from Andrew Carnegie, when a major hall was destroyed by fire.
-For years, it held the distinction of being the only Carnegie Library located on an African-American land-grant college.
+One of the most prestigious buildings on campus is the library facility, erected as the result of a gift from Andrew Carnegie when a major hall was destroyed by fire.

-Finally in 1953, the college’s name was changed by legislative action to Florida Agricultural and Mechanical (A&M) University.
-Many students and alumni call it FAMU.
-Now a four-year, public, co-educational and fully accredited institution with university assets are valued over $190 million.
+In 1953, the college’s name was changed to Florida Agricultural and Mechanical (A&M) University.
+Many, if not most, students and alumni call it “FAMU”.
+Now a four-year, public, co-educational, and fully accredited institution, FAMU has assets valued at over $190 million.

-Graduate and undergraduate degrees can be earned via:
+Graduate and undergraduate degrees are earned in these colleges and schools:

 College of Agriculture and Food Sciences